-Noah Rothstein is an Associate in the Environmental Practice at Waxman strategies where he supports client work on various climate and clean energy issues including building electrification and carbon capture.
+Noah Rothstein is a Senior Associate in the Environmental Practice at Waxman strategies where he supports client work on various climate and clean energy issues including building electrification and carbon capture.
 His work is focused on the federal space.

 Before joining Waxman Strategies, Noah held various internships in government ranging from the U.S. House Natural Resources Committee to U.S. Senator Gary Peters.
 He performed research on methane policy in North America and led research projects on conservation initiatives.
 Most recently, he was Deputy Campaign Manager for the Committee to re-elect Chief Justice McCormack to the Michigan Supreme Court.